-We invite your students to enter the 10th anniversary competition of the Hong Kong Young Writers Award!
+We invite your students to enter the 13th competition of the Hong Kong Young Writers Award!

 Year-upon-year, we are continually amazed by the research and thought that goes into each child’s work and I’m positive this year we will continue to see some truly amazing entries.